sandinmyjoints/requests-review/review.rst

 programmers deal with reality: by cleaning it up.

-When Austen begins, "It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife," we know that what she is not simply stating a universal truth that she has identified.
-The sentence comes with subtext: the truth is universal in the minds of some people, but not others, an oxymoron, which the sentence's passive voice reinforces.
+When Austen begins, "It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife," she is not simply stating a universal truth that she has identified.
+The sentence comes with
+subtext: the truth is universal in the minds of some people, but not others, an oxymoron, reinforced by the sentence's lack of an active subject.
 There is also commentary on the relative power of men and women in her time.
-There is a richness that demands and rewards repeated reading, bringing readings as varied as the number of people who read it.
+There is a richness that demands and rewards repeated reading, offering readings as varied as the number of people who read it.

 Creative writing, literature, thrives on subtext, on creating shades of meaning and multiple readings.
 Ambiguity and ellision and irony are techniques for